Spin liquid phase in the Hubbard model: Luttinger-Ward analysis of the slave-rotor formalism: thermodynamic properties

 \subsection{Specific heat}

 One of the key physical observables for probing and characterizing spin liquids is the temperature-dependent behavior of internal energy and specific heat.
-Using the electron Green's function obtained in Eq. \eqref{eq:QSL BSE 3}, the average electron internal energy is calculated as $\left\langle E_{c}\right\rangle =\frac{1}{\beta N}\sum_{k}i\omega_{n}G_{c}(k)e^{i\omega_{n}0^{+}}$, which increases linearly with temperature, as illustrated in Fig. \ref{thermal conductivity}(e).
-In this analysis, we allow the mean-field parameters to vary with temperature as expected.
-According to the definition of the electronic specific heat, $C_{V}=\left.\frac{\partial\left\langle E_{c}\right\rangle }{\partial T}\right|_{V}$, one might expect that the specific heat of the U(1) spin liquid remains temperature-independent--a prediction that contrasts with previous calculations reporting a linear-$T$ electron specific heat \cite{Werman2018,Fabrizio2023,Zheng2024,He2023,Li2021}.
-However, if the mean-field parameters are assumed to be temperature-independent, the internal energy grows quadratically with temperature (see Fig. \ref{thermal conductivity}(f)), thereby yielding a linear-$T$ specific heat.
+Using the electron Green's function obtained in Eq. \eqref{eq:QSL BSE 3}, the average electron internal energy is calculated as $\left\langle E_{c}\right\rangle =\partial_{\tau}G_{c}(\boldsymbol{r},\tau\rightarrow0^{+})$ \citep{Fetter2003}, which increases quadratically with temperature at low $T$, as illustrated in Fig. \ref{thermal conductivity}(e).
+According to the definition of the electronic specific heat, $C_{V}=\left.\frac{\partial\left\langle E_{c}\right\rangle }{\partial T}\right|_{V}$, we obtain the linear-$T$ increasing specific heat result from fitted datas of average electron energy, which is shown in Fig. \ref{thermal conductivity}(f).
+For comparison, we have also computed the specific heat by evaluating the system's thermodynamic potential and free energy within the definition by LW functional.
+From the definition $C_{v}=-T\frac{\partial^{2}F}{\partial T^{2}}$ , the outcome agrees closely with the result obtained from derivative the average internal energy and likewise reveals a specific heat that grows $T$-linearly.
+While both methods yield the correct linear behavior, the discrepancy arises from insufficient knowledge of the long-tail characteristics of the Matsubara functions.
+Detailed derivations are provided in the Appendix \ref{Appendix Thermodynamic potential}.

-The specific heat of the layered transition-metal dichalcogenide 1$T$-TaS$_2$ \cite{Ribak2017,Murayama2020}, which is believed to host a putative spin liquid ground state, has been measured.
-We employed the software described in \cite{2024} to digitize the experimental data (represented by circular and triangular markers in Fig. \ref{Specific heat}), and Wolfram Mathematica \cite{Inc.} was used to perform the fitting.
-The experimental data indicate that the temperature dependence of the specific heat is best captured by $C_{V}=\alpha+\beta T^{3}$, where $\alpha$ represents the electronic contribution to the specific heat and $\beta$ is the Debye coefficient associated with the phonon contribution.
-We adopt the high-temperature Debye coefficient $\beta$ from \cite{Ribak2017} and determine electronic contribution $\alpha$ by using the internal energy data from Fig. \ref{thermal conductivity}(e) to plot $C_{V}/T$ as a function of $T^{2}$.
-The measured upturn in the low-temperature regime is correctly captured by the solid blue line in Fig. \ref{Specific heat} -- a feature that the previously assumed linear electronic specific heat could not account for.